How to install the Scheduled Blocking integration through Azion Marketplace

 - Give a name to the rule.

-- Select a criteria to run and catch the domain you want to run the integration on.
+- Select a criteria to run and catch the domains that you want to run the integration on.

-- Below, select the Run Function behavior to the criteria.
+- Below, select a behavior to the criteria.
+In this case, it’ll be Run Function.

-- Select the adequate Scheduled Blocking function according to the name you gave it in the instantiate step.
+- Select the adequate function according to the name you gave it during the instantiation step.

 - Click the Save button.